elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/data/data-import-tool.md

 ### 5. Overwriting

-ERPNext also allows you to overwrite all / certain columns.
+Revalue ERP also allows you to overwrite all / certain columns.
 If you want to update certain columns, you can download the template with data.
 Remember to check on the “Overwrite” box before uploading.